conwetlab/FIWARE-CKAN-Extensions/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2019:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for May 2019:

 * GE requirements: Include MUST and SHOULD requirements for active GEs as specified by the FIWARE TSC
+* OAuth2 JWT: Include support to JSON Web Tokens in OAuth2 extension
+* Private Datasets description: Update private datasets access control to allow users to access to the dataset description page of a private dataset.

 ## Medium term